julsraemy/phd/src/thesis.md

 Finally, [3.4.5](#sub:5star) explores the specific application of {{ "LOD" | abbr | safe }} in the {{ "CH" | abbr | safe }} domain.
 The subsection provides examples of how {{ "CHI" | abbr | safe }}s such as museums, libraries, and archives are using Linked Data to make their datasets more accessible and discoverable on the web.

-Overall, this section provides a comprehensive overview of the key concepts and technologies underlying the web as an open and linked platform, and their applications in the {{ "CH" | abbr | safe }} field and more broadly for any scientific endeavours as that the web started with [@nelson_d-lib_2022 citing @berners-lee_worldwideweb_1991].
+Overall, this section provides a comprehensive overview of the key concepts and technologies underlying the web as an open and linked platform, and their applications in the {{ "CH" | abbr | safe }} field and more broadly for any scientific endeavours as that the web started with *‘the philosophy that much academic information should be freely available to anyone’* [@nelson_d-lib_2022; @berners-lee_worldwideweb_1991].
 Through exploring these concepts, we can gain a deeper understanding of how the web is evolving into a more open, interconnected, and data-driven platform, and how this evolution is transforming the way we access, use, and share information.

 #### 3.4.1 Web Architecture {id="sub:webarchi"}